chris-clement/Makers-Goals/Week_2.md

 - Use all of week 1's skills (don't underestimate the importance of this) :white_check_mark:

-- Break one class into two classes that work together, while maintaining test coverage]
+- Break one class into two classes that work together, while maintaining test coverage] :white_check_mark:

 Evidence?
+In the Oystercard challenge I succesfully split out the project into multiple classes.

 Assesment?
+This is an area I need to focus more on.
+It is much more straight forward to seperate classes from the beginning but refactoring later is tricky.

-- Unit test classes in isolation using mocking
+- Unit test classes in isolation using mocking :white_check_mark:

 Evidence?
+Use of let and allow was used in both the Oystercard and Takeaway challenge extensively.

 Assesment?
+I understand the need and benefit of testing only one class at a time.
+Your unit tests should be specific and test for only one true aspect at a time.
+Mocking allows us to do this.

-- Explain some basic OO principles and tie them to high level concerns (e.g. ease of change)
+- Explain some basic OO principles and tie them to high level concerns (e.g. ease of change) :x:

 Evidence?
+Did not cover this aspect.

 Assesment?
+Need to read up on ease of change.

 - Review another person's code and give them meaningful feedback :white_check_mark: